SysCV/shift-dev/README.md

 The mode option (`--mode, -m`) controls the storage type of the decompressed frames.
 When the mode is set ot `folder` (default option) the frames are extracted to local file systems directly; when mode is set to `zip`, `tar` or `hdf5`, the frames are stored in the corresponding archive file, e.g., `img_decompressed.zip`.
 All frames will be saved using the same name pattern of `<seq>/<frame>_<group>_<view>.<ext>`.

-- To use your local FFmpeg libraries (4.x) is supported but not recommended.
-You can follow the command example below,
+- To use your local FFmpeg libraries (4.x) is supported.
+You can follow the command example below, which decompress videos to image frames and store them into a zip archive with the same filename as the tar file.
     ```bash
-    # decompress videos to image frames and store them in a zip archive.
     python -m shift_dev.io.decompress_videos "discrete/videos/val/front/*.tar" -m "zip" -j 1

-    unzip -l "discrete/videos/val/front/img_decompressed.zip" | head
-    #    Length      Date    Time    Name
-    #  ---------  ---------- -----   ----
-    #     131726  10-23-2022 19:53   eba5-a5bd/00000143_img_front.jpg
-    #  ......
     ```

 - To ensure reproducible decompression of videos, we recommend to use our Docker image.
 You could refer to the Docker engine's [installation doc](https://docs.docker.com/engine/install/).